REVERSAL POINT

 Picture

-Now we turn to the money multiplier for this period in Chart 3.3.2.c.
-Like the previous case of the Great Depression, the money multiplier plunged rapidly after the outbreak of the Global Financial Crisis in 2007.
-Its level collapsed from 1.61 in 2007 to the historical low of 0.71 in 2014.
-The chief contrast is the trajectories of the monetary base between the Great Depression and the Global Financial Crisis (dark blue lines in Chart 3.3.1.c and Chart 3.3.2.c, respectively).
-In the former case, the monetary base did decline in the aftermath of the crisis; in the latter case, it made a historic surge.
-Despite the historic boost in the monetary base by the monetary authority, the money multiplier collapsed.
+Nevertheless, a salient contrast can be seen in the trajectories of monetary base between the Great Depression and the Global Financial Crisis (dark blue lines in Chart 3.3.1.c and Chart 3.3.2.c, respectively).
+In the former case, the monetary base did decline in the aftermath of the crisis; in the latter case, it made a historic surge thanks to unprecedent quantitative easing (QE).
+Despite the historic boost in monetary base by monetary authority, money multiplier collapsed.
 This shows us that the increase in the monetary base was not effective in restoring the private sector’s ability to drive the circulation of money.

 Picture

-Since quantitative easing (QE) allowed the monetary authority to purchase private securities directly, the QE process does not necessarily involve an adjustment of the monetary base in its passage.
-The monetary authority, through its direct involvement in private securities, has impaired the auto-correcting demand-supply mechanism—or the price discovery mechanism, if you like—of the market, and may have failed to allow the money multiplier mechanism (the private sector’s economic driver) to be overhauled.
+Since quantitative easing (QE) allowed the monetary authority to purchase private securities directly, the QE process does not necessarily involve an adjustment of monetary base in its passage.
+The monetary authority, through its direct purchase in private securities, has impaired the auto-correcting demand-supply mechanism—or the price discovery mechanism, if you like—of the market, and may have failed to allow the money multiplier mechanism (the private sector’s economic driver) to be overhauled.

 Picture